mohitkaninwal/Manual-Testing-Projects/README.md

 # Manual Testing Project

-This repository contains the manual testing artifacts for the [Project Name].
+This repository contains the manual testing artifacts for the OpenCart.
 It includes test cases, test scenarios, and bug reports for various functionalities of the application.
 The goal is to maintain a structured set of test data for manual testing purposes.

 ## Project Structure